emmt/DataBags.jl/README.md

 `getproperty` and `setproperty!` methods are overridden to implement the `obj.key` syntax for sub-types of `Containers.AbstractContainer`.

-The above example, it is only possible to create a container of type `ContEx1` out of a dictionary which is shared by the container.
+In the above example, it is only possible to create a container of type `ContEx1` out of a dictionary which is shared by the container.
 The only advantage over a simple dictionary is the `obj.key` syntax provided keys have type `Symbol` or `String`.

 To improve over this first example, we want to implement the same kind of creation rules as `Container`.
 This leads to the following code: